Diversity, Equity, and Inclusion at Miami University Libraries

 Have something to add?

-This webpage is not an exhaustive list of the amazing DEI initiatives throughout the Libraries.
+The goal of this site is to showcase the amazing DEI initiatives throughout the Libraries.
 If you would like to see another project, initiative, or resource added to this page, please reach out to dulb-DEIcontact@miamioh.edu.